 Most business owners start as a self-employed sole trader, owned and run by an individual.
 You pay income tax on whatever you make over the personal allowance amount, which is currently £12,570.
 The rate of income tax you pay is dependent on how much you earn, the same as employed people.
 You can find the current rates of income tax for taxpayers in England and Northern Ireland here.
 The devolved governments of Scotland and Wales set their own rates of income tax.

-You pay this tax using the self assessment system, filing an online self assessment tax return for the previous tax year by midnight on 31st January of the following year.
-For example, for the 2021-22 tax year, the self assessment filing date is 31 January 2023.
-Paper self assessment returns can still be filed, but only with prior permission from HMRC if you have exceptional services.
+You pay this tax using the Self Assessment system, filing an online Self Assessment tax return for the previous tax year by midnight on 31 January of the following year.
+For example, for the 2022–23 tax year, the Self Assessment filing date is 31 January 2024.
+Paper Self Assessment returns can still be filed, but the deadline is earlier (31 October), and they are only allowed with prior permission from HMRC if you have exceptional services.

 2. Partnerships and Limited Liability Partnerships